Pursuing Post-Conviction Relief On Your Behalf

-Post-conviction relief generally usually refers to measures taken to correct an error which may have denied a client a fair trial or is based on the discovery of newly discovered evidence.
+Post-conviction relief generally usually refers to measures taken to correct an error which may have denied a client a fair trial, or it is based on newly discovered evidence.
 It can also arise form inadequate or improper representation at the trial level, commonly referred to as ineffective assistance of counsel.
 It generally occurs after all regular appeals have been filed and the conviction is finalized.
 Usually time is of the essence, and undue delay can be detrimental to relief.

 A post-conviction relief lawyer must have a strong understanding of the processes associated with post-conviction relief proceedings.
 Attorney Russell Spatz has experience on both sides of the aisle — as both prosecutor and now criminal defense attorney in Miami — and knows how to conduct effective investigations in the often short amount of time allotted for post-conviction relief proceedings.
 He will put his decades of experience to work for you.

 There are several situations that may prompt the need for post-conviction relief efforts, including the filing of a motion to vacate conviction.
 In Florida, they include but are not limited to:

 - The judgment violated state or federal laws.